Automattic/jetpack/projects/packages/videopress/src/client/lib/token-bridge/Readme.md

 ## Flush token workflow

-In case the bridge identifies that the client is requesting the token twice or more, it will flush storage to get and prove a fresh token to the client.
+If the bridge identifies that the client is requesting the token twice or more, it will flush storage to get and prove a fresh token to the client.